-Australian Institute of Health and Welfare 1991.
-Overview of Aboriginal health status in Queensland.
-Cat. no. AIHW 301.
-Canberra: AIHW.
+Australian Institute of Health and Welfare (1991) Overview of Aboriginal health status in Queensland, AIHW, Australian Government, accessed 04 July 2022.

 Australian Institute of Health and Welfare.
 (1991).
 Overview of Aboriginal health status in Queensland.
 Canberra: AIHW.

 Australian Institute of Health and Welfare.
 Overview of Aboriginal health status in Queensland.
 AIHW, 1991.

 Australian Institute of Health and Welfare.
 Overview of Aboriginal health status in Queensland.
 Canberra: AIHW; 1991.

 Australian Institute of Health and Welfare 1991, Overview of Aboriginal health status in Queensland, AIHW, Canberra.